coolwonny/Financial_Planner/Starter_Code/financial_report.md

 ![Monthly expenses](Monthly_spending.png)

-Also, plotted in bar chart.
+Also, we plotted in a bar chart.

 ![Monthly spending bar chart](bar_chart.png)